 However, electric vehicles also have higher acquisition/leasing costs than their petrol or diesel counterparts.
 Therefore, it may be useful to conduct a whole life cost analysis to understand the value of EVs to your business.

 Our fleet team drives into the ULEZ - How do I ensure I do not get charged?

 You can visit the dedicated ULEZ or Clean Air Zone website for the city you are driving in and register as per your requirement.

-We will continue to update this page with relevant frequently asked questions around electric and hybrid vehicle for SME’s.
-If you would like to discuss this in further depth with our expert team, please contact us today.
+We will continue to update this page with relevant frequently asked questions about electric and hybrid vehicles for SMEs.
+If you would like to discuss this further with our expert team, please get in touch with us today.